AdrianE-Gonzalez/Computer_Vision_Projects/README.md

    - First nested list item
      - Second nested list item

-1.Imports used: cv2, random, os, glob, load_env
+1. Imports used: cv2, random, os, glob, load_env
-  -cv2: used to read images and used to convert images to grayscale
+   - cv2: used to read images and used to convert images to grayscale
 -random: used to select a random image from the Images folder
 -os: Used to get file paths from the .env file
 -glob: Used to get each image from the Image Folder